Integrate Viva Wallet with your WooCommerce store to process and sync your payments and help you sell more.

 Accepts local payment methods ↑ Back to top

-Your customers can choose from a variety of local payment methods depending on which ones you have enabled.
+Your customers can choose from a variety of alternative payment methods depending on which ones you have enabled.
 To support any of these payment methods, contact your Viva Wallet sales representative who will start the on-boarding process for you.
 Alternatively, you can speak to us directly via our live chat facility.
 Log in to your Viva Wallet account and click on the Chat with us link in the left nav.
 Once you have the required payment methods enabled in your account, they will be available in the plugin settings (see Step 4 under Getting started, below, for setup instructions).

 Supports WooCommerce Subscriptions! ↑ Back to top